Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Caitlin Jenner so far speaking up for businesses, speaking out against the COVID 1984 lockdowns, speaking out against Gavin Newsom.

-So power to her, and I will call her her as long as I'm not as long as I'm not legislated into calling her her, as long as it's my personal choice, and that's where it gets dangerous is they make it illegal for someone to call him him.
+And I will call her her as long as I'm not, as long as I'm not legislated into calling her her, as long as it's my personal choice.

-I'm still here, by the way, but I just had to reset my camera.
+I just had to reset my camera.

-Oh, so um, so uh yeah, I'm I'm with you on that.
+So yeah, I'm with you on that.

-I'm a I'm a fan of uh Caitlyn Jenner.
+I'm a fan of Caitlin Jenner.

-I just think it's a it's a big troll.
+I just think it's a big troll.

-You don't do you don't go that far just for attention.
+You don't do, you don't go that far just for attention.

 There are other ways to get attention.